12V Guru – Add more caravan power for new compressor fridge

 Never mix battery chemistries

 And, of course, it is definitely not advisable to mix different chemistry batteries at all.
-Recently there has been some conjecture as to whether you can parallel Lithium (LiFEPO4) batteries and at BMPRO we have tested these and confirmed that this setup works well with for example BMPRO Sentry Lithium batteries.
-However – WARNING – be aware that many of the cheaper Lithium solutions will not have suitable internal electronics – battery management system which can handle this.
+Recently there has been some conjecture as to whether you can parallel Lithium (LiFEPO4) batteries and at BMPRO we have tested these and confirmed that this setup works well with for example BMPRO Invicta Lithium batteries.
+However – WARNING – be aware that many of the cheaper Lithium solutions will not have suitable internal electronics (BMS) which can handle this.
 Always check with manufacturer’s specifications.

-So, in short – if building a larger battery bank capacity use batteries of same Capacity (Ahr), Brand and same age and this will then deliver you the system with capacity and longevity that you are trying to achieve.
+So, in short – if you are increasing your caravan energy by building a larger battery bank, use batteries of same capacity (Ahr), brand and same age and this will then deliver you the system with capacity and longevity that you are trying to achieve.

 Happy travels – 12V Guru